hi-18-K/hi-18-K/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <p>
-  I am a junior Undergrad student at IET Lucknow.
+  I am a junior Undergrad at IET Lucknow.
 I like learning new stuff be it technology, Science or reasoning behind working of any sort stuff.
 </p>

 - 🔭 I’m currently working on: programming, Algorithms, Mathematics